-Administrative Leadership in Child and Youth Study
+GCYS 6014 Administrative Leadership in Child and Youth Study

-Prerequisite(s): admission into the graduate child and youth study program or permission of the instructor Explores leadership in the field of child and youth study.
+0.5 unit Prerequisite(s): admission into the graduate child and youth study program or permission of the instructor

+Explores leadership in the field of child and youth study.
 Topic areas may include responsive human resources management; communication; delivery/auspice; advocacy; local and global communities' policies and services; government agencies; critiques of the culture of leadership (e.g. power inequities, gender); and initiatives of change such as decolonisation.
 Note: Students who have received credit for GCYS 6070 may not take this course for credit.